aioneers/aio/CONTRIBUTING.md

 #### License

-Include a license at the top of new files.
+Include this license if you want to use our project.

 [License](LICENSE)